 1.3.2 ICF shear walls may be designed as "special reinforced concrete shear walls" when approved by DSA as an alternate method of construction in accordance with California Administrative Code (CAC) Section 4-304.
-Prior to submission of the project and in accordance with PR 18-01: Request for Alternate Design, Materials and Methods of Construction, the project applicant shall submit and obtain DSA approval of form DSA 1-AMM: Request for Alternate Design, Materials and Methods of Construction, the available, compliance with FEMA P-795: Quantification of Building Seismic Performance Factors: Component Equivalency Methodology (FEMA P-795) can be used to justify design as a special reinforced concrete shear wall system.
-DSA may require a peer review of the test data and documentation in accordance with FEMA P-795 Section 2.9.
+Prior to submission of the project and in accordance with Procedure (PR) 18-01: Request for Alternate Design, Materials and Methods of Construction, the project applicant shall submit and obtain DSA approval of form DSA 1-AMM: Request for Alternate Design, Materials and Methods of Construction.

+1.3.2.1 When conforming test data is available, compliance with the Federal Emergency Management Agency Quantification of Building Seismic Performance Factors: Component Equivalency Methodology (FEMA P-795) can be used to justify design as a special reinforced concrete shear wall system.

+1.3.2.2 DSA may require a peer review of the test data and documentation in accordance with FEMA P-795 Section 2.9.
 When required, the peer reviewer shall be acceptable to DSA.